 - 0.01 The purpose of any system of parliamentary procedure is to provide a structure within which a deliberative body may conduct its business with the greatest degree of efficiency consistent with full and free debate.
 These rules of order have been prepared for use in the Synod Assembly of the South Dakota Synod of the ELCA.
-They reflect generally accepted principles of parliamentary law and procedure, simplified, and modified for their specific purpose. - 0.02 The presiding officer of the Assembly should be identified as the President of the Assembly, and should be addressed as Mr. President or Madam President.
+They reflect generally accepted principles of parliamentary law and procedure, simplified, and modified for their specific purpose.
+In all matters not addressed here, Robert's Rules of Order, Newly Revised shall be in effect. - 0.02 The presiding officer of the Assembly should be identified as the President of the Assembly, and should be addressed as Mr. President or Madam President.